brollin/nextjs/modules/health/healthStory.md

 to send pain signals (or maybe its fatigue signals as in chronic fatigue syndrome, etc) upon experiencing those negative emotions too often.

+### Learned pain

 Now, when you feel chronic pain, something additional happens.
 Neurologists will say "nerves that fire together, wire together" to describe the phenomenon of neuroplasticity.
 What this is saying is, when things happen to occur together, our brains and neural tissue has this habit of wiring those things together.
+When it happens a lot, there are lots of opportunities to wire those things together really well.
 You're neurons are literally learning the pain.
-This has a name: neuroplastic pain.
+This has a
+name: neuroplastic pain.

 The crazy thing is that this pain is exactly as real as normal, structural pain.
 In both cases, the pain signals end up in the same place in your central nervous system (brain), giving the same message.
 Nicole says "the pain is not in your head, but the solution is not in your body".
 To be honest, I find this statement very difficult to reason about.

-### Learned pain

 If someone asked me, "so it was all in your head?"
 I might reply "Yeah, because ALL pain is in your head".
 And then I'd probably argue my point with lots more words and examples of lived experience.